 Some dogs bite out of fear.
 If a dog is afraid it tends to react by biting to show that it is scared.
 Some dogs will bite as a warning that it doesn’t like to be in the situation that it is in.
 Other dogs bite for attention.
 The bite offers a signal to anyone that the dog has a certain territory and that the person should leave its area or pay attention to the dog.
 Certain breeds of dog nip because they are aggressive and this lets people or other animals know that they need their space and that they do not want to be touched.

 When your puppy starts to teeth and tries to nip or bite you they are trying to reduce their pain.
 You can offer assistance to your puppy by giving it items to chew on such as a chew toy or a bone.
-You can play with your puppy but don’t allow the puppy to bite you.
-If your puppy nips you tell them “no” in a firm voice and use a treat / reward system when they listen to you and do not bite or nip.
+Sometimes older dogs bite as well and this can be simply because they weren’t taught to not bite when they were young.